thongdang2708/thongdang2708/README.md

    ✍ I'm a full-time full-stack IT student of: Oulu University of Applied Sciences in Oulu, Finland, GPA: 3.97/5.

-🌱 I have strong skills in several programming languages such Java, C#, Javascript, Python, and TypeScript, and Kotlin (for Android Development).
+🌱 I have strong skills in several programming languages such Java, C++, C#, Javascript, Python, TypeScript, and Kotlin (for Android Development).

 🌱 For front-end sides, I have skills in HTML, CSS, ReactJs, React Native, TailwindCSS, Redux.